shirtsgroup/physical_validation/doc/userguide.rst

 is very close to the desired NPT ensemble.

-Performing the same analysis with the NPT simulations using the Berendsen thermostat and the Parrinello-Rahman barostat leads to a significantly different result:
+Performing the same analysis with the NPT simulations using the Berendsen thermostat and the Parrinello-Rahman barostat (directory: `be_pr`) leads to a significantly different result:
 ::